 Stale sandwich bread is a problem that goes hand in hand with the school season.
 Instead of tossing it away, use it to make croutons, breadcrumbs, French toast, or bread pudding.
 You can also cut it into thin slices, spray with a bit of olive oil and your favorite herb/spice mix and toast in the oven.
 What you'll get is your very own homemade crackers.
 Serve them with Puck Labneh or Puck Cream Cheese Spread for a great breakfast or after school snack.

 The possibilities are endless once you put your thinking cap on.

 - Mash fruit and add chia seeds to make a healthy jam

-Whether it is a few slices of fruit that come home in the lunchbox or a few strawberries that are about to go bad in the fridge, mash or blend them and add some chia seeds to them then allow them to set for a few hours.
+Whether it is a few slices of fruit that come home in the lunchbox or a few strawberries that are about to go bad in the fridge, mash or blend them and add some chia seeds, and allow them to set for a few hours.
 The result is your very own sugar free jam.
-You can enjoy this as is or serve it for breakfast with a few slices of toast and some Puck Cheese Triangles.
+You can enjoy this as it is or serve it for breakfast with a few slices of toast and some Puck Cheese Triangles.